 - are clear about what they must do to respond.

-Transition planning should engage all members of the safety and support network, although this does not mean that everyone needs to gather in one place at one time.
+Transition to adulthood planning should engage all members of the safety and support network, although this does not mean that everyone needs to gather in one place at one time.
 In most cases, large and intensive meetings are likely to be overwhelming for young people.

 Effective planning processes are generally anchored through one consistent support person (usually a CSO, care worker or carer) and the participation of other stakeholders is coordinated in a way that is safe and positive for the young person.